Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "The more you praise and celebrate your life, the more there is in life to celebrate. "
+> "We have to walk in a way that we only print peace and serenity on the Earth.
+Walk as if you are kissing the Earth with your feet."
-> — **Oprah Winfrey**
+> — **Thich Nhat Hanh**

 ---